MicrosoftDocs/security/security-docs/zero-trust/azure-networking-legacy.md

 For more information, see [Azure Virtual Network IP Services](/azure/virtual-network/ip-services/ip-services-overview).

+> [!NOTE]
+> The Basic Public IP SKU will be retired in [September 2025](https://azure.microsoft.com/updates/upgrade-to-standard-sku-public-ip-addresses-in-azure-by-30-september-2025-basic-sku-will-be-retired/).

 ### Default outbound access

 By default, Azure provides outbound access to the Internet.
 Connectivity from the resources is granted by default with the system routes and by the default outbound rules for the network security groups in place.
 In other words, if no explicit outbound connectivity method is configured, Azure configures a default outbound access IP address.
 However, without explicit outbound access, certain security risks arise.

 Microsoft recommends that you do not leave a virtual machine IP address open to Internet traffic.
 There's no control over the default outbound IP access and IP addresses, along with their dependencies, can change.
 For virtual machines equipped with multiple network interface cards (NICs), it isn't recommended to allow all NIC IP addresses to have Internet outbound access.
-Instead, you should restrict access to the necessary NICs.
+Instead, you should restrict access only to the necessary NICs.

 Microsoft recommends that you set up explicit outbound access with one of the following options: